Skip to main content

 Dinghy Instructor Pre Entry Assessment £75

-The pre entry sailing assessment must be completed before attending the Dinghy Instructor course.
+The pre-entry sailing assessment must be completed before attending the RYA Dinghy Instructor course.
+For 2024, the current date available is Saturday 7th September.